fioritracker/help/docs/index.md

 Fiori Tracker offers a stack of relations linking your SAP Fiori application to related records like mapping to catalogs, roles, and usage statistics.
 Choose and install only the relations you need.

 [![](res/bubbles.png)](res/bubbles.png)

+# Compatibility
+Compatible with SAP S/4HANA releases from 1610 to 2022.